Last Updated on

-- owned by a company or organization notorious to have a bad reputation.
+- owned by a company or an organization notorious to have a bad reputation.

-Honestly speaking, I have tried those websites to order my content in the past.
-No matter which writer I have worked the results were terrible.
+I have tried both of those websites to order my content in the past.
+No matter which writer I have worked with the results were terrible.

 No matter how detailed instructions I have provided, writers did what was comfortable for themselves.

 Surely, there are great writers producing very high-quality content.
-But it is extremely expensive to outsource well researched, human-readable, SEO optimized content.
+But it is hard to find writers creating well researched, human-readable, SEO optimized content.

-Back in 2012, it was possible to rank on google with a short 400 word SEO article.
-Those times have passed already a long time ago.
-Search engines today prioritizing to list websites with a longer-form of content on their SERP(Search Engine Result Page).
+Back in 2012, it was possible to rank on Google with a short 400 word SEO article.

 “Based on SERP data from SEMrush, we found that longer content tends to rank higher in Google’s search results.
 The average Google first page result contains 1,890 words.”